adityamittal13/Shoot-for-the-Riches/README.md

 # ShootForTheRiches
-A first-person shooter game that awards money for killing AIs programmed to follow you.
+A first-person shooter game that awards money for killing AI robots programmed to follow you.